 While some people enjoy sashimi simply because it is a pleasing dining experience without the calories and carbohydrates that most other styles of sushi contain.
 Yet they may not be aware of the time it took for this presentation to evolve, and the process to properly cut and present a particular fish or other seafood.
 To others, the artistry and beauty of the dish is a significant aspect of the experience.
 As well, sashimi should be eaten in one bite to fully appreciate its texture and flavor.

-The art of crafting sashimi is a journey that marries skill, passion, precision, and an unwavering commitment to excellence.
-Through every step of the process, the chef demonstrates their mastery and devotion to this revered culinary tradition.
-As you delve into the world of sashimi making (if you choose to make your own), you will not only develop a deeper appreciation for this exquisite delicacy but also unearth the secrets that make it a truly unforgettable experience.
+The art of crafting sashimi is a journey that marries skill, passion, precision, and an unwavering commitment to excellence on the part of the itamae (sushi chef).
+Through every step of the process, the chef demonstrates their mastery and devotion to this culinary tradition.
+As you travel deeper into the world of sashimi making (if you choose to make your own), you will not only develop a greater appreciation for this exquisite delicacy but also discover the secrets that make it a truly unforgettable experience.